There are dozens of secure and professional website hosting companies with a free plan.

 Another free option to host a blog is Blogger from Google.

-I’ve used Blogger, also known as Blogspot, for one of my websites before moving it to WordPress.
+I’ve used Blogger, also known as Blogspot, for two of my websites before moving them to WordPress.
 You can add a custom domain and remove blogger branding.
 There is no limit on bandwidth.

 - It’s free and easy to use.